-Article 394 of the TC RK provides for the conditions under which sale of goods, works and services by OESA of Type 1 and Type 2 may be exempt from taxation.100 the following types of income shall be excluded from the income of an individual subject to taxation (hereinafter - income adjustment):
+Article 394 of the TC RK provides for the conditions under which sale of goods, works and services by OESA of Type 1 and Type 2 may be exempt from taxation.
+105

 As far as the charitable assistance received by NCOs is concerned, there exists an additional tax benefit for individuals in the form of exemption from individual income tax, which may be applicable in the event when, having acquired the assistance, the NCO subsequently distributes this aid to individuals.